CrabNickolson/pirate_base_plugin/README.md

         base.deserializeMod(ref _helper);

         _helper.Deserialize(0, ref m_savedProperty);
-        _helper.Deserialize(1, ref m_savedReference);
+        _helper.DeserializeUnityObject(1, ref m_savedReference);
     }
 }
 ```

 Override `serializeMod()` and `deserializeMod()` and add the fields that you want to have saved.
 Be careful that you use the correct serialize/deserialize methods for your field type.
+Each field needs to have a (for the type) unique ID assigned to it.

 When your plugin is loading you must register your component class with `ClassInjector.RegisterTypeInIl2Cpp<YourSaveableClass>()` and `ModSaveManager.RegisterType<YourSaveableClass>()`.